Enjoy low investment property refinance rates

 - Try to speak to a licensed mortgage broker who works with many mortgage lenders

 - Shop around and compare refinance rates and terms carefully

 - Make a good impression on the lender.
 “Resolve any tenant issues, physical issues with the property, and any other material factors that could be a red flag to the lender,” Rosenberg recommends

 - Clearly understand the terms of your current loan and refi loan

 These steps will not only help you qualify for an investment property refi, but also net a lower rate and see bigger savings on your refinanced loan.

-Investment property mortgage rates are hovering near historic lows, just like rates are doing for primary mortgages.
+Investment property mortgage rates are still near historic lows, just like rates for primary mortgages.